Kit Cunningham

-Christopher Basil "Kit" Cunningham IC, MBE (18 November 1931 – 12 December 2010) was a British priest.
-For almost 30 years, as the rector of St Etheldreda's Church, Ely Place, Cunningham was one of London's best-known Roman Catholic parish priests.
+Christopher Basil Cunningham IC, MBE (18 November 1931 – 12 December 2010) was an English Catholic priest.

+For almost 30 years, as the rector of St Etheldreda's Church, Ely Place, Cunningham was one of London's best-known Catholic parish priests.
 His death, in 2010, was widely reported in the media.
 In 2011 it became publicly known that he had been involved in sexual abuse at a school in Tanzania in the 1960s.

 Cunningham was educated at Ratcliffe College and entered the Rosminian religious order.

-Teaching career and sexual abuse
+Tanzania and sexual abuse of young boys

 During the 1960s, Cunningham was stationed at St Michael's Catholic Boarding School in Soni, Tanzania.
-While there he and other Rosminian priests perpetrated sexual abuse that made this school, according to one pupil, "a loveless, violent and sad hellhole".
+While there he and other Rosminian priests perpetrated sexual abuse against young boys that made this school, according to one pupil, "a loveless, violent and sad hellhole".
 Other pupils recall being photographed naked, hauled out of bed at night to have their genitals fondled and other sexual abuse.
+Cunningham in at least one case "forced a boy to perform a sex act on him."

 Although Cunningham's abuse was known about by the Rosminian order before his death in 2010, it was covered up and knowledge of it only emerged publicly in 2011 in the BBC documentary Abused: Breaking the silence.
-The order are resisting paying compensation to the abuse victims.
+The order resisted paying compensation to the abuse victims.

 The Rosminian order has subsequently apologised for the abuse and the order's subsequent cover up.
 Moreover, their audited financial statements for the year ending 5 April 2015 report under the heading "Legal and safeguarding related costs" that "Last year’s report referred to legal claims which had been brought against the Charity concerning the welfare of children between approximately 1940 and 1985.
-A settlement has now been reached in relation to these claims."
-The Charity was liable also for the claimants' legal fees.
-The matter has had a significant impact on the Charity's finances with payment of their legal and settlement costs amounting to a total GBP 1,746,523 for the year.
+A settlement has now been reached about these claims."
+The Charity was also liable for the claimants' legal fees.
+The matter has had a significant impact on the Charity's finances, with payment of their legal and settlement costs amounting to a total of GBP 1,746,523 for the year.